2016: An Ocean Exploration onboard the Nautilus E/V

-In July 2016, Director's Fellows Katy Croff Bell hosted 5 members of the Media Lab Community on a one-of-a-kind opportunity: a deep-ocean exploration off the coast of Southern California, on board of the Nautilus E/V (and its on-board partner explorers Hercules and Argus).
+Director’s fellow (2014 cohort) Katy Croff Bell, now head of the Media Lab’s Open Ocean Initiative, hosted five members of the Media Lab community on a one-of-a-kind opportunity: a deep-ocean exploration off the coast of Southern California, onboard the Nautilus E/V (and its onboard partner explorers Hercules and Argus).
 Together with the students and research affiliates, three projects were brought on board for deployment:

 Open Ocean Science

-Nautilus is committed to an ‘open science’ approach in its work -- sharing the process and outcomes of ocean exploration with the widest possible audience.
+Nautilus is committed to an “open science” approach in its work—sharing the process and outcomes of ocean exploration with the widest possible audience.
 Our project deployed two open science technologies on the Southern California Margin cruise (NA075, p XX).
-The first was to develop and test a research workflow using Jupyter -- a scientific computing platform that built upon open web standards and open source software.
-Jupyter combines rich documentation (e.g. HTML, LaTeX) with in-line, executable code (regressions, filtering, plots); the resultant ‘notebooks’ can be easily modified, shared, and published.
-Our second project was to enable rapid development of custom oceanography instrumentation using an ‘open hardware’ methodology, in which instrument designs and schematics are open and shared.
-Using inexpensive electronics along with tools in the Nautilus ROV shop, team members improvised an accelerometer and a temperature sensor (Figure 4), each of which cost less than $100 -- orders of magnitude less than commercial instrumentation -- but which performed comparably.
-We plan to build on the success of this deployment and to develop additional ‘open ocean science’ instrumentation -- tools that enable in-situ, on-board innovation around software and instrumentation, while providing easy access points for collaboration and learning in laboratories and in classrooms.
+The first was to develop and test a research workflow using Jupyter—a scientific computing platform that built upon open web standards and open source software.
+Jupyter combines rich documentation (e.g., HTML, LaTeX) with in-line, executable code (regressions, filtering, plots); the resultant “notebooks” can be easily modified, shared, and published.
+Our second project was to enable rapid development of custom oceanography instrumentation using an “open hardware” methodology, in which instrument designs and schematics are open and shared.
+Using inexpensive electronics along with tools in the Nautilus ROV shop, team members improvised an accelerometer and a temperature sensor (Figure 4), each of which cost less than $100—orders of magnitude less than commercial instrumentation—but which performed comparably.
+We plan to build on the success of this deployment and to develop additional “open ocean science” instrumentation—tools that enable in-site, on-board innovation around software and instrumentation, while providing easy access points for collaboration and learning in laboratories and in classrooms.

 Deep Sea 360°